- September 23, 2021

 Toyota Prius ABS Warning

 Your Toyota Prius ABS system uses a system of sensors to determine wheel speed when braking.
 The antilock brake system runs through the ABS module.
 This module physically controls the anti-lock brake system If it becomes damaged, and can no longer control all four brakes, the Anti-lock Braking System (ABS) light will activate.
 Typically, corrosion is the most common reason why the module fails.

-The Toyota Prius ABS C1251 light and the Traction light can turn on due to any problem with braking system.
-Since most of the Hybrid vehicles use regenerative braking to store electricity, any problem in ABS can cause a decline in the efficiency of vehicle.
+The Toyota Prius ABS C1251 light and the Traction light can turn on due to any problem with the braking system.
+Since most of Hybrid vehicles use regenerative braking to store electricity, any problem with ABS can cause a decline in the efficiency of the vehicle.

-If you hear any hissing noise then be careful with your cars brakes.
+If you hear any hissing noise then be careful with your car’s brakes.
 This usually represents a failing unit with a leaking accumulator.
-Although, it depends a lot on the DTC,s stored in the car, we recommend a professional scan tool.
-Improper fitting of transaxle assembly can cause failure to this system as well.
-This service involves replacement of unit but is refer to as ABS repair service.
+Although it depends a lot on the DTC,s stored in the car, we recommend a professional scan tool.
+Improper fitting of transaxle assembly can cause failure in this system as well.
+This service involves the replacement of a unit but is refer to as an ABS repair service.

 Toyota Prius ABS Unit Replacement Service in Islamabad

 Relearning and matching of Toyota Prius ABS C1251 and C1256 units is necessary.
 This service can also be avail in case the traction control light has lit up.
 We also recommend a brake oil flush with this service so that the ABS unit can give a long life.
 Toyota Prius, Aqua and newer radar variants are available with us.
 Our techs perfectly match the ABS units with other on board electronics.